-If you’re a fan of beaches, Mexico is the place for you.
-With its almost 6000-mile-long coastline, the beaches in Mexico are one of the most popular attractions in Mexico and the reason why it’s a world-famous tourist destination for beach lovers among others.
+If you’re a fan of beaches, you will love all the amazing beaches in Mexico.
+With its almost 6000-mile-long coastline, Mexico beaches are some of the most popular attractions and the reason why it’s a world-famous tourist destination.

-That’s why I thought I would compile a list of the best beaches in Mexico to help you decide which one to visit and what not to miss during your trip in Mexico.
+That’s why I thought I would compile a list of the best Mexico beaches to help you decide which one to visit and what not to miss during your trip to Mexico.

 So without any further ado, here are the best beaches in Mexico, divided by destinations.

 - Mexico Beaches – Cancun